alessandro-f-martins/complain_api_app/docs/README.md

 #### Handling address mistakes

-When retrieving the [longitude, latitude] values of a query Google Maps API tries to identify the geographic center of the ***minimal coherent fragment*** of the full provided address, from the smallest identifiable region to the largest.
+When retrieving the [longitude, latitude] values of a query, Google Maps API tries to identify the geographic center of the ***minimal coherent fragment*** of the full provided address, from the smallest identifiable region to the largest.
 For instance, if the provided query has the following content:

 ```json
 locale: {